ory/sdk/clients/hydra/java/docs/OAuth2Api.md

 Revokes OAuth 2.0 Login Sessions by either a Subject or a SessionID

 This endpoint invalidates authentication sessions.
 After revoking the authentication session(s), the subject has to re-authenticate at the Ory OAuth2 Provider.
 This endpoint does not invalidate any tokens.
 If you send the subject in a query param, all authentication sessions that belong to that subject are revoked.
 No OpenID Connect Front- or Back-channel logout is performed in this case.
 Alternatively, you can send a SessionID via &#x60;sid&#x60; query param, in which case, only the session that is connected to that SessionID is revoked.
 OpenID Connect Back-channel logout is performed in this case.
+When using Ory for the identity provider, the login provider will also invalidate the session cookie.

 ### Example
 ```java